Background pattern

 Children and adolescents

-Use of Keppra with other medications
+Using Keppra with other medicines

-Do not take macrogol (laxative medication) within one hour before and one hour after taking levetiracetam, as it may reduce its effect.
+Do not take macrogol (a laxative medicine) for one hour before and one hour after taking levetiracetam, as it may reduce its effect.

 Pregnancy and breastfeeding

-Do not stop your treatment without discussing it with your doctor first.
+Do not stop your treatment without discussing it with your doctor.

-The risk of birth defects for the baby cannot be completely ruled out.
+The risk of birth defects for your baby cannot be completely ruled out.

-Breastfeeding is not recommended during treatment.
+Breastfeeding is not recommended during treatment with Keppra.

-Driving and operating machinery
+Driving and using machines

-3. How to Take Keppra
+3. How to take Keppra

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
-If in doubt, consult your doctor or pharmacist again.
+Follow exactly the instructions given to you by your doctor or pharmacist.
+If you are not sure, ask your doctor or pharmacist.

 Monotherapy (from 16 years of age)